← writing

 the inevitable crash (why it stops)

-here's the argument that says no. if the data is separable, the perceptron cannot loop forever. our machine sorting martians must eventually stop misclassifying them.
+if the data is separable, the perceptron cannot loop forever. our machine sorting martians must eventually stop misclassifying them.

 not "probably won't." cannot.